akka/akka/akka-docs/src/main/paradox/typed/logging.md

 @@@ warning

 For production the SLF4J backend should be configured with an asynchronous appender as described here.
-Otherwise there is a risk of reduced performance and thread starvation problems of the dispatchers that are running actors and other tasks.
+Otherwise, there is a risk of reduced performance and thread starvation problems of the dispatchers that are running actors and other tasks.

 @@@